 - Interest must be tax-deductible to manage costs

 Words of Caution

 As with any strategy, it's important that you ensure your portfolio is set up appropriately for your risk tolerance.
 This differs for each individual.
 There is nothing more reckless than believing you can handle an aggressive strategy only to see yourself panic during even the smallest market downturns.

 Periodic re-balancing is very important due to the leverage aspect.
 However, frequent re-balancing is actually harmful and will hurt your performance.
 It makes no sense to re-balance more than once per year.
-In a way, leveraged portfolios incentivize you not to play with your portfolio.
+In a way, Leveraged Barbell Portfolios incentivize you not to play with your portfolio.

 It’s important to understand you must treat each account like its own portfolio.
 You cannot put a leveraged stock ETF in your TFSA and your bonds in your RRSP for “tax efficiency”.
 Since the contributions to a registered account are limited, you will not be able to re-balance effectively.
 In the above example, you could easily see your TFSA go down to $0 with no way to fill it.
 That would be like starting your TFSA from square one again.
 All that potential of tax-free growth would be lost.

 Using leverage in a portfolio is only for a more advanced investor who understands risk.
 This is because you must have the appropriate safeguards in place and manage them correctly.
 Safeguards include use of stop-losses, establishing an appropriate margin of safety, and completely understanding the strategy and how it will perform in up and down markets.
 Leverage can do significant harm to your wealth when you try to chase quick returns.